tdavis433/Treasurecoastai-/replit.md

 - Used ONLY by `/demo/faith-house` public demo page
 - Can be reset via `/api/admin/demo/faith-house/reset`
 - Isolated from canonical workspace to allow safe demo resets without affecting client data

-**Why Two Workspaces?**
-This separation allows public demo page visitors to interact with a resettable demo environment, while the actual client login (`demo_faith_house`) sees persistent, production-like data that matches what the super-admin sees in the workspace view.

 ## System Architecture